char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 <p class="lead">
   Error handling is an essential aspect of today's modern Single Page Applications.
   Error handling refers to the anticipation, detection, and resolution of different kinds of errors.
-  As of version <a href="https://www.npmjs.com/package/swagger-ui/v/4.3.0">v4.3.0</a>, <a href="https://github.com/swagger-api/swagger-ui">SwaggerUIs</a> error handling capabilities have considerably improved and allowed SwaggerUI integrators to easily integrate their custom errors handlers.
+  As of version <a href="https://www.npmjs.com/package/swagger-ui/v/4.3.0" target="_blank" rel="noopener noreferrer">v4.3.0</a>, <a href="https://github.com/swagger-api/swagger-ui" target="_blank" rel="noopener noreferrer">SwaggerUIs</a> error handling capabilities have considerably improved
+  and allowed SwaggerUI integrators to easily integrate their custom errors handlers.
 </p>